Kingdom Hearts 358/2 Days: Setting

-Kingdom Hearts 358/2 Days begins concurrently with the events of the original game and Chain of Memories.
-Like the other games in the series, the player progresses through a collection of various worlds, based on various locales from the Disney animated features canon: Agrabah from Aladdin; the Beast's Castle from Beauty and the Beast; Olympus Coliseum from Hercules; Halloween Town from The Nightmare Before Christmas; Wonderland from Alice in Wonderland; and Never Land from Peter Pan (featuring a string of islands new to the series rather than Captain Hook's pirate ship and Big Ben from the first game).
-The game also features worlds created specifically for the series by Square Enix.
-The most prominent world is The World That Never Was, which first appeared in the secret ending of Kingdom Hearts and serves as the game's main hub, followed by Twilight Town, a frequently-explored locale.
+Kingdom Hearts 358/2 Days takes place concurrently with the events of the original game and Chain of Memories.
+Like other games in the series, the player progresses through a collection of various worlds, based on various locales from the Disney animated features canon: Agrabah from Aladdin; the Beast's Castle from Beauty and the Beast; Olympus Coliseum from Hercules; Halloween Town from The Nightmare Before Christmas; Wonderland from Alice in Wonderland; and Never Land from Peter Pan, which features a string of islands rather than Captain Hook's pirate ship and Big Ben, which were featured in the first game.
+The game also features several worlds created specifically for the series by Square Enix.
+The most prominent world is The World That Never Was, which first appeared in the secret ending of Kingdom Hearts and serves as the game's main hub; as well as Twilight Town, a frequently-explored locale.
 Castle Oblivion and Destiny Islands also appear in cutscenes.

 Characters

 The game revolves around Roxas, who was first featured at the beginning of Kingdom Hearts II.
-Roxas is the Nobody of Sora, the series' protagonist, born when Sora's body vanished as he briefly lost his heart and became a Heartless.
-Like Sora, Roxas has the power to wield the Keyblade, a weapon normally used for battling darkness.
+Roxas is the Nobody of Sora, the series' protagonist, and was born when Sora's body vanished as he briefly lost his heart and became a Heartless.
+Like Sora, Roxas has the power to wield the Keyblade, a weapon used to battle darkness.
 At the start of the game, Roxas joins Organization XIII, a group of powerful Nobodies who serve as the antagonists of Kingdom Hearts: Chain of Memories and Kingdom Hearts II.
-The other members of Organization XIII play a prominent role, particularly Axel, Roxas's best friend who debuted in Chain of Memories and Saix, Organization's second-in-command and Axel's friend who tasks other Organization members with missions.
+The other members of Organization XIII play a prominent role, particularly Axel, Roxas's best friend who debuted in Chain of Memories.
 The game also introduces a new member: Xion, a girl resembling Kairi who, like Roxas, can wield the Keyblade.

-Other characters who are featured include Naminé, a girl with the power to manipulate memories; DiZ, an enigmatic man wrapped in bandages; Riku, Sora's best friend; and King Mickey, Riku's ally and ruler of Disney Castle.
-Sora is featured prominently in the plot, along with his allies Donald Duck and Goofy, though they appear infrequently in the form of several flashbacks and memory-induced scenarios.
-Also appearing are Pete, a persistent villain who first appears in Kingdom Hearts II, and Hayner, Pence, and Olette, a trio of friends living in Twilight Town who also debuted in Kingdom Hearts II.
-As with the other games in the series, each Disney world features several characters who appear in the films their worlds are based on; on the other hand, no Final Fantasy characters are featured apart from a Moogle managing a shop for the Organization.
+Other characters include Naminé, a girl with the power to manipulate memories; DiZ, an enigmatic man wrapped in bandages; Riku, Sora's best friend; and King Mickey, Riku's ally and the ruler of Disney Castle.
+Sora is featured prominently in the plot, along with his allies Donald Duck and Goofy, though they appear infrequently in several flashbacks and memory-induced scenarios.
+Also appearing are Pete, a persistent villain who first appears in Kingdom Hearts II, and Hayner, Pence, and Olette, a trio of friends living in Twilight Town who also appeared in Kingdom Hearts II.
+As with other games in the series, each Disney world features several characters who appear in the films their worlds are based on; on the other hand, no Final Fantasy characters are featured aside from a Moogle managing a shop for the Organization.